 Gear does not create a photographer, and the better the camera does not mean the better the pictures.
 Sure it helps, but it is better to work on the craft with very basic gear and not have to spend thousands of dollars on high-end equipment.

 The first thing with photography is finding an eye for photos and understanding how a camera really works.
-Once you understand how aperture, shutter speed, and ISO work cohesively together you are at a great place.
+Once you understand how aperture, shutter speed, and ISO work cohesively together, you are at a great place.
 Once those are nailed down, and the camera or lens is holding you back, then invest in better equipment.

 I believe photography can drastically be improved by buying three things.
 A tripod, a circular polarizer, and an ND filter.

 - Tripod – Using a tripod allows full controls of working with natural light.
 It allows all settings to be adjusted, and the picture will be crisper as a result of the camera not moving.
-The Davis & Sandford 65″ Traverse tripod that is compact and lightweight.
+The Davis & Sandford 65″ Traverse tripod is compact and lightweight.

 - Circular Polarizer – A polarizer helps with a few things, first of all glare.
 It is wonderful for bright sunny days with some clouds in the sky.
 It can make the clouds pop but in a natural way.
 Lastly, better quality filters can adjust the saturation slightly, which I find useful during sunrise/sunsets.
 In short, a polarizer will slightly adjust the natural coloring and is an excellent tool for glare and clouds.
 The B+W Circular Polarizer is a great option.

 - ND Filter – Ever wonder how people get those pictures with milky smooth looking water?
 It is because they are using an ND filter.
 Neutral density filters minimize the amount of light coming into the camera.
 They often will reduce color, but will not change the color.
-Because of the light reduction, using a tripod, it is easy to capture a longer exposure by slowing down the shutter speed.
+Because of the light reduction, using a tripod makes it easy to capture a longer exposure by slowing down the shutter speed.
 For example, using an ND10 filter in broad daylight, it is possible to keep the shutter open for 5 or 10 seconds, and the picture will not be overexposed.
 This is how the water (or clouds) then become milky.
 The Breakthrough Technology ND10 Filter is a great option.

 That’s it – We hope you take some wonderful pictures in the beautiful country of Australia!